Bloomca-me/bloomca-me.github.io/_drafts/2018-07-07-nodejs-repl-in-depth.md

 keywords: node.js, node, REPL, node.js REPL, node.js REPL tutorial, node.js REPL in depth, javascript, seva zaikov, bloomca
 ---

 [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) stands for read-eval-print-loop, or just an interactive session (usually in your terminal), where you can enter some expression and immediately evaluate it, seeing the result.
-After evaluating the whole flow repeats, and it works until you exit the process.
-So, `R` stands for reading your command, `E` stands for evaluating it, `P` stands for printing result of execution, and `L` means to run the whole process again, "in the loop".
+After evaluating, the whole flow repeats, and it works until you exit the process.
+So, `R` stands for reading your command, `E` stands for evaluating it, `P` stands for printing the result of the execution, and `L` means to run the whole process again, "in the loop".

-In order to run Node.js REPL, you need to run `node` command without any arguments:
+In order to run Node.js REPL, you need to run the `node` command without any arguments:

 {% highlight sh linenos=table %}
 > node
 {% endhighlight %}

-REPL session is similar to console window in the browser – you can create and store variables, declare functions, require modules and installed dependencies (check [module object](https://blog.bloomca.me/2018/06/21/nodejs-guide-for-frontend-developers.html#module-system during your REPL session)).
-However, one important difference between executing a file and working in a REPL session is that REPL session is not wrapped into the function, so you don't have [__dirname](https://nodejs.org/docs/latest/api/modules.html#modules_dirname) and [__filename](https://nodejs.org/docs/latest/api/modules.html#modules_filename) variables.
+REPL session is similar to the console window in the browser – you can create and store variables, declare functions, require modules and installed dependencies (check [module object](https://blog.bloomca.me/2018/06/21/nodejs-guide-for-frontend-developers.html#module-system during your REPL session)).
+However, one important difference between executing a file and working in a REPL session is that a REPL session is not wrapped into the function, so you don't have [__dirname](https://nodejs.org/docs/latest/api/modules.html#modules_dirname) and [__filename](https://nodejs.org/docs/latest/api/modules.html#modules_filename) variables.
 So, you can require any files as you would do in any existing commonjs file.
 To illustrate, let's create a new file where we export some string, and require it from the REPL:

 {% highlight js linenos=table %}
 > touch example.js